pydata/xarray/doc/user-guide/hierarchical-data.rst

 or even any combination of the above.

-Often datasets like this cannot easily fit into a single :py:class:`xarray.Dataset` object, or are more usefully thought of as groups of related ``xarray.Dataset`` objects.
+Often datasets like this cannot easily fit into a single :py:class:`~xarray.Dataset` object, or are more usefully thought of as groups of related :py:class:`~xarray.Dataset` objects.
 For this purpose we provide the :py:class:`xarray.DataTree` class.

-This page explains in detail how to understand and use the different features of the :py:class:`xarray.DataTree` class for your own hierarchical data needs.
+This page explains in detail how to understand and use the different features of the :py:class:`~xarray.DataTree` class for your own hierarchical data needs.

 .. _node relationships: